angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Tell me about an important lesson you learned over the past year.
 - Tell me about a situation or experience you went through that changed your way of thinking.
 - Tell me about a time when you made a smarter decision with the help of your curiosity.
+- Tell me about a time when you failed.
+(Deliver Results)
+- How do you learn?
+- Tell me about a time when you realized you needed a deeper level of subject matter expertise to do your job well.

 ## 6. Hire and Develop the Best